rsomonte/filetype-cli/README.md

-# filetype-cli: Command-Line File Type Identification
+# ufile-cli: Command-Line File Type Identification

-`filetype-cli` is a fast and user-friendly command-line tool for identifying file types based on their binary signatures ("magic numbers").
-It is powered by [`filetype-core`](https://github.com/rsomonte/filetype-core), a high-performance Rust library inspired by the classic Unix `file` command.
+`ufile-cli` is a fast and user-friendly command-line tool for identifying file types based on their binary signatures ("magic numbers").
+It is powered by [`ufile-core`](https://github.com/rsomonte/ufile-core), a high-performance Rust library inspired by the classic Unix `file` command.

 ## How It Works

-This CLI reads the first bytes of a file and uses `filetype-core` to match them against a database of known file signatures, providing a human-readable description of the detected file type.
+This CLI reads the first bytes of a file and uses `ufile-core` to match them against a database of known file signatures, providing a human-readable description of the detected file type.

 ## Usage